AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/concepts/terminology.md

 ## Reference Image

-A sample image provided to be used as a reference while generating image results (ie: such as the image parameter in the Generate Similar API, or the style  and structure imageReference parameters in Generate Images).
+Provide a sample image as a reference to generate image results.
+For example, the `image` parameter in the Generate Similar API, or the style and structure `imageReference` parameter in Generate Images.

 ## Content class